helpshift/ekaf/README.md

 #### strict_round_robin

-Every publish will go to a different partition.
+Every publish will go to a different partition worker.
 Helps for in-frequent events that must necessarily not go to the same consumer quickly.

+eg: if you want every messages to go to a different partition, you may need 1 worker, and use strict_round_robin

+eg: if you have 100 workers per partition and have chosen strict_round_robin, the first 100 events will go to partition1, the next 100 to partition 2, etc

 Again, you can configure the same strategy for all topics, or pick different for different topics